 Decision on a potential transaction depends primarily on the situation of the capital markets.
 Moreover, we consider a potential standalone solution and all partnership at Marine Systems.
 However, also the environment has changed in such a way that we can continue this project, this great composure from a strong position.
 And last but not least, we would like to be one step further towards our target of a sustainably free cash flow before M&A, thus achieving a free cash flow before M&A, positively cash flow before M&A or at least breakeven is now our clear target for the current fiscal year.

 However, I would like to emphasize that taking more than €800 million proceeds from M&A into account, we already had a free positive -- a positive free cash flow, sorry, a positive free cash flow in fiscal year '21, '22.
-We will do everything to achieve it even in an environment with economic expectations [indiscernible] or deteriorating.
+We will do everything to achieve it even in an environment with economic expectations are further deteriorating.
 In spite of this, there are also opportunity arising in the current environment.

-The formerly mentioned progress in restructuring in the past 50 [indiscernible] reflected not only in the figures, but also in the way to some [indiscernible] perceived.
-We observe this regarding our customers, employees, and also on the capital market.
+The formerly mentioned progress in restructuring in the past fiscal year reflected not only in the figures, but also in the way thyssenkrupp is perceived.
+We observed this regarding our customers, employees, and also on the capital market.
 As an earlier performance indicator, our expanding project funnel reflects tangible increase in interest from existing and new customers from old and new regions, focusing on our world-class technologies and know-how.

 This is also driven by great opportunities arising from the green transformation in the next few years, we expect the world's largest industrial renewal program, since the Industrial Revolution.
 And within a few years, we want to make our fossil fuel based global economy CO2 neutral.
-With our hydrogen technologies, we are one of the pioneers of this green transformation, because [indiscernible] cover the entire value chain.
+With our hydrogen technologies, we are one of the pioneers of this green transformation, because, we, thyssenkrupp cover the entire value chain.

 Let me start with demand.
 By converting our steel production, we will be a large and reliable consumer of the new energies and hydrogen.
 The decarbonization of the steel industry is a very big lever to quickly achieve significant progress towards climate neutrality and consequently also achieve the national and international climate targets.
 And in addition, of course, the simply the volume demand by the steel industry plays a very important role to the overall scaling.
 And by that the price changes and the lowering of the prices with hydrogen being bought by Germany.